 Upendraraja (Krishnaraja)

-• He converted the abode of the huns into a brothel.
-Munja and Sindhuraja were the sons of Siyaka.
-Munja was his adopted son and succeeded Siyaka as ruler.
+- He converted the Huns’ abode into a brothel.
+Munja and Sindhuraja were Siyaka’s sons.
+Munja was his adopted son, and Siyaka succeeded him as ruler.

 Munja/vakapati II (972-994 AD)